Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ## Manage OS image upgrade

+There is no management of Automatic OS Image Upgrade for most configurations.
+For specific settings or troubleshooting, [Azure Virtual Machine Scale Set automatic OS image upgrades](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade) contains configuration details and management of Automatic OS Image Upgrade that is summarized below.

 ### Enumerate current OS image SKU's available in Azure

+New images are applied based on policy settings.
+The following example shows how to enumerate current OS image SKU's available in Azure to verify if node type is running the latest OS image version.
+[Example Get-AzVmImage](#example-get-azvmimage--location-location--publishername-publishername--offer-offer--sku-sku) below has expected output.

 ```powershell
 $resourceGroupName = '<resource group name>'